statsmodels/statsmodels/docs/source/pitfalls.rst

 Cases that might require Caution
 ================================

-The following lists some possible problems in the use of statsmodels, that are the result of "non-standard" use of the models or are data related problems.
+The following lists some possible problems in the use of statsmodels that are the result of a "non-standard" use of the models or are data related problems.
 Some are
-the results of the current design, some are statistical problems, that the user needs to be aware of since statsmodels does by default not check whether a model is appropriate for a given dataset, for example in edge cases or badly conditioned data.
+the results of the current design, some are statistical problems that the user needs to be aware of since statsmodels does, by default, not check whether a model is appropriate for a given dataset, for example in edge cases or with badly conditioned data.

 The implementation and treatment of this will likely change in future versions.
 For the cases below, where the model or estimation procedure might not be